mohclips/k5-ansible-modules/README.md

 This git repository contains examples of how to create infrastructure as code on the Fujitsu K5 Cloud.

-Basically, in my day job i help people with Intrafructure as Code, automation and other such things.
+Basically, in my day job I help people with Intrafructure as Code, automation and other such things.
 I wrote these modules to help people access K5 more readily.
 Plus it's a bit of fun. ;)

 As K5 is Availability Zone centric new modules were created to communicate with K5 which then bypass limitations in the Ansible Openstack os modules.